 Let me show you how to boil chicken drumsticks.
-Because boiled chicken legs are tender, flavoursome and juicy and you can use them in so many different ways.
+Boiled chicken legs are tender, flavorsome, and juicy, and you can use them in so many different ways.

 Chicken legs are my favorite parts of the chicken and I use them in my cooking a lot.
-They are delicious, kid-friendly and much cheaper than chicken thighs or chicken breast.
+We love Pan Fried Chicken Drumsticks and the Oven-baked rice with drumsticks recipe.
+They are delicious, kid-friendly, and much cheaper than chicken thighs or chicken breast.

 You can enjoy the boiled drumsticks freshly cooked or use them in many other recipes.
 Let’s have a look at what we will need to make them.

-Peppercorns.
-3-4 black peppercorns are a great way to add those immune-boosting compounds and level up the flavour.
+- Peppercorns.
+3-4 black peppercorns are a great way to add those immune-boosting compounds and level up the flavor.

-Herbs (optional).
-You can add fresh herbs such as parsley or rosemary if you like the flavour.
+- Herbs (optional).
+You can add fresh herbs such as parsley or rosemary if you like the flavor.

 Cooking chicken drumsticks is easy and very straightforward.